 The phenomenology that occurs inside the heaps of wood chips is complex and its understanding is not trivial.
 This is because a variety of chemical and biological processes occur and the literature available is not comprehensive since it is mainly focused on characterisation of wood pellets.

 Wood chip heaps are very often not only heterogeneous from each other, but even a single heap is heterogeneous on its surface.
 This complexity results in the presence of “smoking region”, due to presence of clearly visible smoke emitted from the chips and typically with a wet surface, and “dry region”, characterised by the absence of visible smoke with a completely dry surface.
 Experimental data on odour concentration show a significant difference between smoking and dry regions of about two orders of magnitude.
 Smoking regions also overcome 100,000 ouE/m3, hence it is better to pay particular attention to these regions not only for reasons of odorous emission, but also as possible areas where biological and chemical reactions can occur.
 This discrepancy, in terms of odour emission, between dry and smoking areas, highlights the importance of collect a sufficient number of samples to properly characterise the emitting surface.
-In addition, since a single odour concentration is not usually representative of the entire source, it is advisable not to estimate an average Odour Emission Rate but to distinguish between the different regions.
+In addition, since a single odour concentration is not usually representative of the entire source, it is advisable not to estimate an average Odour Emission Rate (OER) but to distinguish between the different regions.
 A future perspective would be the development of a method the estimation of the Odour Emission Rate coming from a whole heterogeneous pile.
+The quantification of OER is the starting point to assess odour impact on citizens.
+However, the estimation of this parameter requires the definition of the emitting surface which, in case of smoking area, is not trivial to estimate.
+Anyway, this study represents a preliminary evaluation to highlight the heterogeneity that can be observed over a wood heap in terms of odour concentration.
+It is important to stress that the individual concentration values may be affected by the specific hood adopted for the sampling but a general trend (i.e. smoking vs dry regions) is clearly observed.

 Another interesting outcome concerns the influence of the storage time as a significant parameter which affects the odour emissions.
 In this regard, odour concentration trend vs time fits quite well the sequence of biological and chemical processes reported in literature.
 This close relation between reaction sequence and odour emission can be exploited to better understand the detailed phenomenology occurring in the heaps.